nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

 kubectl apply -f ./ingress-iap/ingress.yaml
 ```

-Give the authorized users required priviledge to access the service.
-[Guide](https://cloud.google.com/iap/docs/enabling-kubernetes-howto#iap-access)
+Give the authorized users required priviledge to access your Stable Diffusion service by following this [guide](https://cloud.google.com/iap/docs/enabling-kubernetes-howto#iap-access)

+Change the DNS to point the A record of your domain to the K8s ingress external IP address.

 ### FAQ
-#### How could I troubleshooting if I get 502?
+#### How can I troubleshoot if I get 502?
-It is normal if you get 502 before pod is ready, you may have to wait for a few minutes for containers to be ready(usually below 3mins), then refresh the page.
+It is normal if you get 502 before pod is ready, you may have to wait for a few minutes for containers to be ready (usually below 3mins), then refresh the page.
 If it is much longer then expected, then

 1. Check stdout/stderr from pod